 Videos that Compliment the above Children’s Books about Friendship

-Your class will love these videos, each teaches valuable lessons about being a good friend and positive relationships with peers.
+Your class will love these videos.
+Each teaches valuable lessons about being a good friend and building positive peer relationships.

 1. What Makes a Good Friend by Rocking Dan Teaching Man

-This delightful diddy is one that the kids will sing in the car ride home and explains what things good friends do.
+This delightful diddy is one that the kids will sing on the car ride home and explains what things good friends do.

-An adorable and fun montage of skits by these puppet friends – kids will learn all about how to be a friend in this 15-minute video.
+An adorable and fun montage of skits by these puppet friends – kids will learn how to be a friend in this 15-minute video.

-After discussing ways to be a friend, children will have a grasp of good and bad ways to be a friend.
+After discussing ways to be a friend, children will grasp good and bad ways to be a friend.
 To reinforce this learning, give them examples of each to sort in a pocket chart.
-Click here to check it out.

 3. Getting Along with Others by The Wiggle Tales

-A sad little rabbit realizes that his unfriendly behavior is the reason he isn’t invited to a party.
+A sad little rabbit realizes his unfriendly behavior is why he isn’t invited to a party.

 This is a short video that explains friendship in children’s words.
 It shows excerpts of a positive and encouraging dialogue between the interviewer and several children.

-What does it take to create an amazing friendship …soup?
+What does it take to create a fantastic friendship …soup?
 Find out what ingredients are required, and hear as children describe what qualities make up a good friendship.
-Recreate this activity in your own classroom!
+Recreate this activity in your classroom!

-Encourage children to make a vow to “be a friend” and share how they will do so in the classroom.
+Encourage children to vow to “be a friend” and share how they will do so in the classroom.
 They can write an idea on a heart and post their heart amongst the classes’ hearts on a bulletin board.
-Click here to check it out.

 FREE Social Emotional Learning Email Series